 Preparing for EIFEL rules

-Determining eligibility early on and laying the groundwork for compliance is important.
+With the regime now in effect, organizations must determine eligibility and lay the groundwork for compliance.
 Canadian corporations, trusts and non-resident entities that conduct business in Canada should:

 - Undertake a high-level EIFEL impact assessment and understand the organization’s pre-regime capacity